 Walpurgis Night on 30 April, when large bonfires are lit across the country as symbols of the passing of winter and the approach of spring.

 The midsummer celebrations take place in June, on the longest day of the year.
 This is a day filled with parties and dancing around the traditional maypole that is decorated with birch leaves and wild flowers.
-Midsummer is, next to Christmas, the most important celebration in Sweden.
+Midsummer and Christmas are the most important celebrations in Sweden.

 Kräftskiva (Crayfish Party)